 This is the first and maybe even the simplest method to get the data you are searching for.
 You can recover quite quickly the internet history, that was deleted by system restore.
 I am sure that this option is somewhere on Mac computers as well.
-But this is mainly for windows user, I bet 90% of windows users know about this function, but they just never thought of using it this way.
+But this is mainly for windows user, I bet 90% of Windows users know about this function, but they just never thought of using it this way.
 Click on your windows button or windows start menu.
 Then you need to click on Control Panel.
 In the control panel, you need to go to System and Security.
 Once you are in there, you should see several options.
 The third option from the bottom is Back and Restore, choose this one.
 And you should see clickable option “Recover system settings or your computer.”

 Yes, this is it, what we were looking for.
 Now you should remember which is the correct date to restore the computer to.
-If you are “spying” on someone, it is probably hard to guess the period, but if you are looking for lost URL or website, you should have an idea, when you have visited the site and how long after you have deleted the browsing history.
-Once you have this figured out, choose the date, that fits your needs and starts the restoring process.
+If you are “spying” on someone, it is probably hard to guess the period, but if you are looking for a lost URL or website, you should have an idea when you have visited the site and how long after you have deleted the browsing history.
+Once you have this figured out, choose the date that fits your needs and starts the restoring process.
 Please don’t do anything while this is going on.
 Once is the process finished, your computer will need a reboot, and after that, you should have what you were looking for.

 If you don’t have any System Restore files, it is probably because you have set this option off, because it was slowing down your computer and taking up storage data from your pc.
 But don’t worry, I will teach you four more methods to do this.

-So for those of you, who had their system restore function off or did not have the right system restore the file from particular day.
-You can just quickly type the keywords you have used or that you think someone has used and just type them in.
+So for those of you who had their system restore function off or did not have the right system restore the file from a particular day.
+You can just quickly type the keywords you have used or that you think someone has used and type them in.
 There is a good chance that the full keyword and website will pop up.
 If not, let’s take a look at method number 3.

 Method number 3: You can find out what was deleted via Cookies

 Cookies are used pretty much on 99.99% of websites that are online in 2019.
 And with them, we can access the deleted history from google chrome.
 A cookie is a text file, which is stored in your internet browser.
-Cookies are storing the information about you as a user of a specific website, your preferred settings, etc. And they can be used as a spying tool, which almost no one thinks of… But mainly their use is to remember your account settings when you land on that website again.
+Cookies are storing the information about you as a user of a specific website, your preferred settings, etc. And they can be used as a spying tool, which almost no one thinks of.
+But mainly, their use is to remember your account settings when you land on that website again.

 Method number 4: Accessing via log files the deleted browsing history